Arena-Rosnav/rosnav-rl/README.md

             self.add_info(self.SAFE_DIST_VIOLATION_INFO)
 ```

-## Best Practices
+## Contributing

-1. Always use type hints for better code maintainability
-2. Follow the factory pattern for new observation spaces
-3. Use configuration files for hyperparameters
-4. Use the provided base classes for consistency
+Contributions are welcome!
+Please follow these steps:

+1. Fork the repository
+2. Create a feature branch
+3. Add your changes
+4. Run tests
+5. Submit a pull request

+For questions, please open an issue on the GitHub repository.

 > Note: This guide provides a high-level overview.
-For detailed implementation specifics, refer to the inline documentation and example configurations in the `agents/` directory.
+For detailed implementation specifics, refer to the inline documentation.